Fan Fic / Project Tatterdemalion

 - This Is Gonna Suck: If you get any prior notice, yes.
 It will.
 Otherwise it's just gonna unexpectedly suck.

 - Took a Level in Badass: Invoked by Juushirou.
 By name.
 Apparently, he's a troper.
-As are Isshin, Kisuke, and Toshiro.
+As are Isshin, Kisuke, and Toshirou.

 - True Companions: The shinigami "pack"… although, this is largely driven by instinct at this point and is consequently still rather fragile.
 For example, Shunsui and Juushirou go from casual friends to Heterosexual Life-Partners because of their shared transformation and a few days of fighting monsters.
 The emotions are real, and they're getting to know each other — but there is still the potential for infighting, misunderstandings, all that good stuff.

 - The Virus: Madsen's Hollow is essentially this; although first detected as spores, throughout most of the fic it's transmitted by bites or tentacle-stings from other Hollows.
-In the third story, Retsu still thinks it was primarily intended as an airborne pathogen... they've just overlooked that route until now because transmission by physical contact shows up so much faster.
+In the third story, Retsu concludes that it was primarily intended as a wide-dispersal airborne pathogen, direct infection just shows symptoms much more quickly so that's what they've had a chance to observe in detail.

 - You Are Not Alone: A major theme.
 The Hollows are driven by a primal need to make others like them and the Shinigami hold back their own primal insticts through the companionship of the Hive Mind.

 - You Wouldn't Like Me When I'm Angry: Isshin and Kisuke.
 Especially Kisuke.
 The characters eventually conclude that this is because they're the least familiar with violence out of the shinigami.
 Although they've always had very fierce tempers that they fear and restrain, they have also never been in killing fights before... or even exposed to blood much.
-Consequently, they have less control over their "others" (zanpakutous/amplified survival instincts) than the others.
+Consequently, they have less control over their "others" (zanpakutous/amplified survival instincts) than those with some military training.